 Scenic Side Streets

 When you return to Highway 76, drive just over two miles northeast to County Road 80.
-Here you can decide to stop in Cordova or continue on, as this is a town of tangled, narrow, medieval-like streets and alleyways, where even the 1832 adobe St. Anthony’s Catholic Church is difficult to find.
+Here you can decide to stop in Cordova or continue on, as this is a town of tangled, narrow, medieval-like streets and alleyways, where even the 1832 adobe Iglesia de San Antonio is difficult to find.
 But if you’re adventurous, this Quemado Valley community, known for its santeros — carvers who fashion saintly figures from piñon wood — is reminiscent of villages in Spain.
 However, if you are not so daring or are driving a long vehicle, skip this stop and continue on.